OVERVIEW OF CHILD SUPPORT IN VIRGINIA

 The court will calculate the guidelines based upon the custodial arrangement, the parties’ respective incomes, childcare costs, and the healthcare premiums paid by each parent.

-Although child support is a based on rebuttal presumption that the child support guidelines should be applied, there are fifteen factors for a court will consider in deciding that the application of the guidelines would be unjust or inappropriate.
-Some of these special considerations may be things like travel expenses for visitation, expenses related to a child's special needs, etc.
+CAN THE COURT CHANGE THE AMOUNT DETERMINED BY THE VIRGINIA CHILD SUPPORT GUIDELINES?
+Although child support is a based on rebuttal presumption that the Virginia child support guidelines should be applied, there are fifteen factors for a court will consider in deciding that the application of the guidelines would be unjust or inappropriate.
+Some of these special considerations may be things like travel expenses for visitation, expenses related to a child’s special needs, etc.

-NOVA Legal Professionals will help you look at factors including income, visitation, child care costs and health care costs and adjustments for support of other children to determine how much child support you should receive or pay.
+As divorce attorneys in Virginia, NOVA Legal Professionals will help you look at factors including income, visitation, child care costs and health care costs and adjustments for support of other children to determine how much child support you should receive or pay in Northern Virginia.
+Read more about how we have helped our clients here.